paulp1871/full-stack-open/README.md

 # Full Stack Open – Exercise Solutions

-This repository contains my solutions to the exercises from the University of Helsinki’s **Full Stack Open** course.
+This repository contains my solutions to the exercises from the University of Helsinki’s Full Stack Open course.

 ## About the course
 Full Stack Open covers modern web development with topics like:
 - JavaScript
+- TypeScript
 - React
 - Node.js / Express
 - REST APIs